Go from trusted advisor to project hero by mastering the journey no homeowner wants to take.

 As a home remodeler or replacement contractor, it’s up to you to play a guiding role in the homeowner’s window replacement journey.
 How will you deliver a winning solution with minimal homeowner worry and disruption?
 Answer correctly and you’ve likely earned a customer for life—and all the referral business that goes with it.

 Few understand the replacement process better than Kris Hanson.
-Hanson leads our product management team at Marvin Windows and Doors.
+Hanson leads our Product Management team at Marvin.

 To better understand what the homeowner goes through during the process, our team conducted research to identify the pain points and hurdles most homeowners experience during the replacement journey.